 Flying with Kids

-We’ve flown on over two hundred flights with our three kids – ages 5, 8, and 10.
+We’ve flown probably 500 flights with our three kids – ages 10, 12, and 14.
 Most have been family trips.
 Some have been one parent and any combination of 1, 2 or 3 kids.
 I’m frequently asked for tips on making flying with kids easier.
-Every family is different, but this is what has worked well for us.
+Every family is different, but this is what has worked well for us – especially at younger ages.

 Always, always, always bring snacks for the kids.
 And bring more than you think you’ll need since you could have unexpected travel delays.
 Hungry kids are grumpy kids.
 Our go-to items are zip-lock bags of cereal and Wheat Thins, granola bars, Chex mix, and animal crackers, and sometimes we let the kids choose cookies to bring.
 If we’re staying at a hotel with mini cereal boxes at the breakfast buffet, we’ll grab several for the flight home.

 We also bring a water bottle for each of us and fill them after we’ve gone through security.
-S’Well bottles are the best.
-They’re not light, but they’re indestructible and they keep liquids cold (or hot) all day.
-Using the bottles also means fewer spilled airplane beverage service cups, since flight attendants rarely give kids drinks with lids.
+Having our own bottles also means fewer spilled airplane beverage service cups, since flight attendants rarely give kids drinks with lids.